chalatz/tours/pages/tours/walking/night.md

   items:
   - q: 'Are there any entrance fees on this tour? '
     a: 'No entrance fees on this tour '
-  - q: 'Q: Why does the tour start from the St John Gate (a.k.a. the Red Gate)? '
+  - q: 'Why does the tour start from the St John Gate (a.k.a. the Red Gate)? '
-    a: 'A: We start from the St John Gate (and not from the Athanasius Gate where everybody else starts) because we want you to have a more intimate and detailed walking tour in the Medieval City.
+    a: We start from the St John Gate (and not from the Athanasius Gate where everybody else starts) because we want you to have a more intimate and detailed walking tour in the Medieval City.
 We don’t follow the usual big group tour routes.
-We don''t herd you in a big crowd.
+We don't herd you in a big crowd.
 We walk via little enticing / captivating alleys.
-That way, you get more information, and experience, not just the tourist areas, but the real Medieval City.'
+That way, you get more information, and experience, not just the tourist areas, but the real Medieval City.
   - q: 'Q: Do other people join this walking tour?
 Is it a semi-private tour?'
     a: 'A:  All of our tours are PRIVATE, just your party/group.
 We don''t provide semi-private tours or share tours. '